FZJ-IEK3-VSA/emoji-annotation-tool/README.md

 <a href="https://www.fz-juelich.de/en/ice/ice-2"><img src="https://github.com/FZJ-IEK3-VSA/README_assets/blob/main/JSA-Header.svg?raw=True" alt="Forschungszentrum Juelich Logo" width="175px"></a>

-# colorful-emoji-annotations
+# emoji-annotations

 Easy to read and edit text annotations for NLP tasks.

 Using colorful emojis is an easy and effective way to annotate text.
 Emoji annotations are easy to read and edit without requiring specialized software.
 Simply use your preferred text editor to curate your data.

 ## Why emojis?

 They are easy to spot, distinguish, and edit — and are fun to use!
 Data formats used to store annotations for sequence annotation tasks are often difficult for humans to read and are usually viewed and edited with specialized software.
 Using emojis makes annotations easily recognizable and editable in any text editor.
 Ideally, use emojis that resemble the entity type (e.g., 📆,⏰️,📍,🏛️,🎨, etc.) or that are of different colors (e.g., 🍎,🥝,🍊,🍌,🍉,🍇, etc.).

 Emoji annotations are: